michaeljones/on-commit-messages/README.md

 When committing a change in git, you are asked to provide a commit message.
 Millions of developers do this a dozen times a day.
 The resulting commit messages are of varying styles and quality.
-This document attempts to examine what makes a good commit message and lay out a case for trying to make a good commit messages whenever you can.
+This document attempts to examine what makes a good commit message and lay out a case for trying to make good commit messages whenever you can.

 ## Goal